-- Oral feedback should be given during the lesson allowing pupils to think about their learning and make improvements to their work there and then.
-This is often the most appropriate form of feedback for our pupils. - Lots of praise and encouragement will be given to pupils during activities and when activities have been completed.
+- Lots of praise and encouragement will be given to pupils during activities and when activities have been completed.
 Cool Points will be awarded for exceptional effort or producing a good piece of work.
 Or a praise postcard sent home.
 For exceptional work, a Headteachers award can be awarded.
-All are part of our package Reward system. - The name date and the learning objectives will be written on every piece of work either by the pupil or member of teaching staff. - Marking should be done either in the lesson with the pupil or as soon after the lesson as possible.
+All are part of the 1ACE package Reward system. - Celebration days at the end of the summer term share and recognise achievement in all areas - The name date and the learning objectives will be written on every piece of work either by the pupil or member of teaching staff. - Marking should be done either in the lesson with the pupil or as soon after the lesson as possible.
 Pupils will be given time to look at their marked work and reflect upon their learning and identify what they could do to improve their work.
-When appropriate, pupils will be given time to make further improvements/complete corrections. - Pupils will think about their learning and self-assess in all lessons, using a variety of strategies, including AfL strategies smiley face fans/traffic lights/thumbs up, tick marks etc.

-- Where appropriate (depending on the ability of the pupils and the nature of the activity) pupils will be encouraged to mark their own work engaging them in the assessment process.
-Work must still be marked by teaching staff (this could just be a symbol see marking code) - Work will be marked in relation to the learning objective and remember to... list and when appropriate the pupil's own I.E.P. target.
-Marking will not solely focus on secretarial errors. - Some work will be quality marked in detail by teaching staff e.g. 2 positive comments linked to the learning objectives and remember to...list and then a suggestion for how to further improve the work use of YELLOW MARKING STICKERS

-•In KS4, pupils will be made aware of the different qualifications they are working towards.
-Marking in KS4 may, where appropriate, link to examination levels e.g. E Entry levels 1,2,3 L1/2/3 or GCSE

-• All staff, parents and pupils will be made aware of the marking code and its purpose.
+When appropriate, pupils will be given time to make further improvements/complete corrections. - Pupils will think about their learning and self-assess in all lessons, using a variety of strategies, including AfL strategies smiley face fans/traffic lights/thumbs up, tick marks etc. - Where appropriate (depending on the ability of the pupils and the nature of the activity) pupils will be encouraged to mark their own work engaging them in the assessment process.
+Work must still be marked by teaching staff (this could just be a symbol - see marking code) - Work will be marked in relation to the learning objective and when. appropriate the pupil's own I.E.P. target.
+Marking will not solely focus on secretarial errors. - Some work will be quality marked in detail by teaching staff e.g., 2 positive comments linked to the learning objectives and remember to...list and then a suggestion for how to further improve the work - 1ACE can use YELLOW MARKING STICKERS - In KS4, pupils will be made aware of the different qualifications they are working towards.
+Marking in KS4 may, where appropriate, link to examination levels e.g., E Entry levels 1,2,3 L1/2/3 or GCSE - All staff, parents and pupils will have the opportunity to be made aware of the marking policy and its purpose.